 The geostationary Copernicus mission Sentinel-4 (S4) will provide hourly observations of the atmospheric composition over Europe mainly for air quality applications (Ingmann, 2012; ESA, 2017).
-The key products of the missions are NO_2 , O_3 , SO_2 , HCHO, CHOCHO, and aerosols.
+The key products of the missions are NO2, O3, SO2, HCHO, CHOCHO, and aerosols.
 The S4 Ultraviolet-Visible-Near-Infrared (UVN) instrument is an imaging spectrometer with spectral bands in the UV, visible, near infrared.
-The spatial sampling distance is 8 km \times 8 km at a reference location at 45 °N, where a resolution of about 9 km N/S \times 12 km E/W will be achieved.
+The spatial sampling distance is 8 km × 8 km at a reference location at 45 °N, where a resolution of about 9 km N/S × 12 km E/W will be achieved.
 A series of two S4 instruments will be carried on the geostationary Meteosat Third Generation-Sounder (MTG-S) satellites.
+First MTG-S satellite with a S4/UVN on board is expected to be launched in 2024.
 The mission has been developed by ESA and will be operated by EUMETSAT.
 S4 is an element of the geostationary air quality constellation together with GEMS and TEMPO.
-The FCI instrument on the MTG-I satellite provides co-located cloud and surface information that can be used in synergy with the S4/UVN measurements to optimize the aerosol retrievals.
+The FCI instrument on the MTG-I satellite provides colocated cloud and surface information that can be used in synergy with the S4/UVN measurements to optimize the aerosol retrievals.